inmanturbo/ecow/README.md

 // 'this is some fake data'
 ```

-It's recommended in most cases you use a clone when retreiving models, rather than modifying the original model, as adding a bunch of arbitrary properties from the history to say, `auth()->user()` at runtime could have unexpected results.
+It's recommended in most cases you use a clone when retrieving models, rather than modifying the original model, as adding a bunch of arbitrary properties from the history to say, `auth()->user()` at runtime could have unexpected results.

 ### Snapshotting Models